blackflux/lambda-example/README.md

 Swagger documentation is automatically synchronized using the API definition, but also manually enriched.
 For an example on how this is accomplished see [test_https.js](test/test_https.js).
 The generated swagger file can be found [here](swagger.json).

+The file also contains a test example that ensures that the swagger documentation is synchronized with the `serverless.yml` file.

 #### Rate Limit

 If you hit the endpoint many times quickly you will trigger the rate limit.